How long does it take for Imodium to work?

 • Dispatched from a UK registered pharmacy

-Some products even contain the term "IBS" to tell that customers that they can be used for diarrhoea resulting from irritable bowl syndrome.
+Some products even contain the term "IBS" to tell customers that they can be used for diarrhoea caused by irritable bowel syndrome.
 However, products without IBS in their name can also be used by people with IBS.

 According to the NHS, here are some things to think about when taking Imodium:

-4. Diarrhoea can dehydrate you quickly, so remember to drink plenty of water to keep your body hydrated.
+• Diarrhoea can dehydrate you quickly, so remember to keep your body hydrated.

-Try not to make a habit of taking Imodium as it won't address the root cause of your sudden bowel disturbances.
-Once you have gained control of your bowel movements, look for the reason why you have diarrhoea in the first place, and tackle it head-on.
+Try not to make a habit of taking Imodium capsules as they won't address the root cause of your sudden bowel disturbances.
+Once you have gained control of your bowel movements, look for the reason why you have diarrhoea and tackle it head-on.

 Do not take Imodium for more than 48 hours without speaking to a doctor, if you initially bought it to treat short-term diarrhoea.
 Most cases of diarrhoea will improve within a week.
 Talk to your doctor if your symptoms of diarrhoea haven't improved in 7 days.
 After this time, it's important to begin to treat the effects of diarrhoea, such as dehydration.

 Try not to take more than the recommended dose.
-Although it is unlikely that you will be affected by taking an additional dose of Imodium, greater doses can cause severe heart problems and can even lead to a rapid or uneven heartbeat (tachycardia).
-If you're concerned that you may have taken too much, talk to your pharmacist or doctor.
+Greater doses can cause severe heart problems and can even lead to a rapid or uneven heartbeat (tachycardia).
+If you are concerned that you may have taken too much, talk to your pharmacist or doctor.

 Authored & Reviewed By